Çanakkale Onsekiz Mart University: International Relations Office

 The ÇOMÜ International Relations Office coordinates activities with an international dimension; assists incoming/outgoing students and staff with all necessary procedures and provides support during the preparation and administration of the projects.
-The ÇOMÜ International Relations Office offers support for students and staff in several areas:

-EU Erasmus Programme

-The Erasmus Programme in ÇOMÜ aims to improve the quality of higher education by encouraging cooperation between participating countries. Çanakkale Onsekiz Mart University has been participating in Erasmus Mobility Programmes (student & staff exchange) since 2004.

-EU Youth Programme

-The main aim in this programme is to provide students with an opportunity to participate in international social responsibility projects and in the EVS (European Volunteer Service) programme.

-EU Leonardo da Vinci Programme

-Leonardo mobility and pilot projects have been carried out at COMU since 2004.
-The ÇOMÜ academic staff have also taken part in research or other multinational projects intended to stimulate innovation and to enhance the quality of training and vocational guidance.

-EU Comenius Programme

-Several projects have been carried out and students participate in the "Comenius Teaching Assistant" scheme.
-In addition, members of the university have been involved in multilateral projects and several Comenius-Grundtvig in-service training programmes have been held.

-EU Grundtvig Programme

-The programme funds a range of activities, particularly those enabling staff in adult education to travel abroad for learning experiences, through participation in exchanges and various other professional experiences.
-Canakkale Onsekiz Mart University has participated in several Grundtvig projects.

-International Cooperation Agreements

-COMU is aware of the importance of encouraging, developing and supporting educational, cultural and scientific cooperation with overseas higher education institutions and has been successful in developing and implementing cooperation agreements with an increasing number of universities abroad.

-International Research Support

-The main aim is to provide information about available international research funds.
-In addition, seminars and workshops on project preparation are organized to inform academic staff about related opportunities and support them in their applications.

 Student life

-Student body

 For the 2020–21 academic year, ÇOMÜ had a total full-time student body of 48,772.
 30,073 undergraduate students (13,602 out of them are on two-years programs) and 5,098 postgraduates.
 Students currently come from 68 countries around the world and study a wide range of subjects.

-Imperial's male:female ratio for undergraduate students is almost 1:1 ratio.
+Imperial's male to female ratio for undergraduate students is almost 1:1 ratio.

-ÇOMÜ Student Union

 ÇOMÜ Student Union or Student Council is part of the ÇOMÜ Senato and the head of the council is elected by the ÇOMÜ students.

-Facilities

 Sports facilities at Çanakkale city campuses include three gyms, one swimming pool and three sports halls.
 The university has its own beach in the Dardanelles Campus 6 km from the Main Campus.
 The Dardanelles Campus has a football pitch, a tennis court, two basketball court a sports hall.